jimbateson/jamesbateson.co.uk/src/articles/1-year-of-our-accessibility-champions.md

 A benefit with having a diverse set of skills and disciplines as part of the champions is that people can contribute in ways that interest them, and play to their strengths.
 Anna, a delivery manager at Code has recently joined our champions network.
 This has led to us having much more focus and accountability in working towards our goals.

 We now have a kanban board and tickets for our goals that are broken down into different categories and from there specific, manageable tasks.
 Havin a delivery manager also creates a sense of us having a stakeholder, something that is helping with keeping us on track with our tickets.

+A group of people with a passion for accessibility and with different skillsets is, in my opinion, more valuable than a group of accessibility experts being siloed.

 ## It's not all gone to plan